 If you already have a bike or bikes, you can turn most non-power Spin® bikes into power bikes by adding a SPINPower®Crank.
 They’re made by 4iiii (pronounced “Four Eyes”) -- a pioneer in sports technology, and makers of one of the most accurate power meter products in the world.
 There are two models of SPINPower® Cranks.
 The SPINPower® Performance Crank is for home bikes and the SPINPower® Studio Crank is for commercial studio bikes.
 Nearly all Spin® bikes sold today are compatible with SPINPower® Cranks, so the first step is to determine which crank you need.

 |Home Bikes: The SPINPower® Performance Crank is compatible with these home Spinner® Bikes: A1, A3, A5, P1, P3, P5, Elite, Blade, and the 25th Year Anniversary Johnny G Spinner®|

-Studio Bikes: The SPINPower®Studio Crank is compatible with these commercial Spinner® bikes: Ride, Shift, Rally, and the new 2022 Pro and NXT
+Studio Bikes: The SPINPower® Studio Crank is compatible with these commercial Spinner® bikes: Ride, Shift, Rally, PRO and NXT

 Once you have your SPINPower® crank you need to install it.
 The power crank goes on the left side of the bike.
 If you have a standard crank on the bike that you need to remove first, there’s a special crank removal tool for that purpose.
 The power crank owner’s manuals provide step-by-step, illustrated instructions, and you can also find demonstration videos for both types of power cranks on the Spinning® Support YouTube channel.
 The basic steps are: 1) place the power crank on the axle; 2) secure it with the bolt; 3) attach the pedal to the crank.